Trekking in Nepal during August

 Dangers/Inconveniences of trekking in Nepal during August.

 Trekking trails can be muddy and slippery.
 Be careful of wet roots while trekking through forests.
 Leeches can be a nuisance when it is raining or in moist areas.
-Landslides can be dangerous, walk briskly with utmost caution when you come across landslide areas on the trail.
+Landslides can be dangerous; walk briskly with utmost caution when you come across landslide areas on the trail.
 DO NOT stop to take photos in the middle of the landslip area.
-If there are two or more of you, take turns to cross the landslide area while the other person looks out for falling rocks.
+Instead, if two or more of you take turns to cross the landslide area while the other person looks out for falling rocks.

 Leeches can be significantly irritating while trekking in Nepal during the monsoon.
 For prevention, you can make a small pouch of rock salt and chewing tobacco mixture.
 You can dab the bag on the leeches when they get on your boots, clothes, or you.
 You need to dip the bag in water to moisten it is more efficient this way.
-Some people burn the leeches or use Dettol or regular salt.
-However, the rain can wash them off, which makes rock salts and chewing tobacco mixture a superior choice.
+Some people burn leeches or use Dettol or regular salt.
+However, the rain can wash them off, making rock salts and chewing tobacco mixture superior.